Query parameters reference

 as_of and back_to are set, record_limit is ignored and a standard time-range query is executed.

-Superquery Parameters
+Superquery parameters

 A superquery is triggered when name is a list of dataset names.
 It merges and resamples data from multiple datasets into a single result.